emakrygiannakis/webserver-php-nginx/README.md

 ```bash
 vim .env
 ```
-5. Specific operator system
-   - If you are using linux or mac the in the env file the location needs to be like this `VOL_SRC=./www`.
-   - If you are using a windows machine you need to have it like this `VOL_SRC=www`.
-   - If you application needs specific rights you need to edit the folder www accordintly.
-6. Add the files for the php application inside the folder `www/public_html`.
+5. You can add the files for the php application inside the folder `www/public_html`.
+If you change the folder please place them inside there.
-7. After you finish with your configuration, you can start the container using the following command, inside the folder that has the docker-compose.yml.
+6. After you finish with your configuration, you can start the container using the following command, inside the folder that has the docker-compose.yml.
 ```bash
 docker-compose up -d
 ```
-8. You can access the app either using a browser by typing http://localhost/hello or using the curl command.
+7. You can access the app either using a browser by typing http://localhost/hello or using the curl command.
 The out of the curl will be something like:
 ```bash
 ❯ curl localhost/hello -v
 *   Trying 127.0.0.1:80...